Cryptomines-Network/cryptomines-evm-client/cmd/cryptomines-clef/intapi_changelog.md

 Removed `password` from responses to operations which require them.
 This is for two reasons,

 - Consistency between how rulesets operate and how manual processing works.
-A rule can `Approve` but require the actual password to be stored in the clef storage.
+A rule can `Approve` but require the actual password to be stored in the cryptomines-clef storage.
 With this change, the same stored password can be used even if rulesets are not enabled, but storage is.
 - It also removes the usability-shortcut that a UI might otherwise want to implement; remembering passwords.
 Since we now will not require the password on every `Approve`, there's no need for the UI to cache it locally.